arusk2/cat_api_practice/README.md

 ## Step 1: Setting up Environment
 In this step, we'll initialize our virtual environment and install required packages.
+I chose to use an IDE for this because setting up and activating the virtual environment is done automatically.
+This can ensure that our packages are localized and we won't run into any dependency issues.
 ### Initializing Virtual Environment
 This can be done one of two ways:
 1) Manually using `virtualenv` (or `conda`)